eldipa/book-of-gehn/posts/kernel/cgroups/2022-04-27-Linux-Control-Group-No-Internal-Process-Constraint.md

 each controller harder.

-In `v2` the hierarchy is subject to the *no internal process* constraint which ensures that a controller will have all the processes in leaves of its domain tree.
+In `v2` the hierarchy is subject to the *no internal process* constraint that ensures that a controller will have all the processes in leaves of its domain tree.

 This is the last of a 3-post series about `cgroup` and certainly, this